cncf/wg-serverless/workflow/spec/spec.md

 ### Event Definition

-Describe events that can be consumed or produced during workflow execution.
+Describes events that can be consumed or produced during workflow execution.
-Cunsumed events can trigger actions to be executed.
+Consumed events can trigger actions to be executed.
 Events can also be produced during workflow execution to be consumed by clients.

 As serverless workflow definitions are vendor neutral, so should be the events definitions that they consume and produce.
 As such event format within serverless workflows uses the [CloudEvents](https://github.com/cloudevents/spec) specification to describe events.

-To support the use case where a serverless workflows need to perform actions across multiple types of events, users can specify a correlation token.
+To support use case where a serverless workflows need to perform actions across multiple types of events, users can specify a correlation token.
 This token is used to associate multiple events with each other, and is embedded into the event message.
 Workflow implementations can use this token to map a particular event to a particular workflow instance.